zhenglibao/FlexLib/README.md

 FlexLib is an obj-c layout framework for iOS.
 It's based on [yoga](https://facebook.github.io/yoga/) layout engine which implement  mostly compatible flexbox model.

-With FlexLib, you can write iOS as fast as web or android, simple & fast & powerful.
+With FlexLib, you can write iOS ui as fast as web or android, simple & fast & powerful.

 ### Reference
 [CSS-flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)